GeoMOER/moer-bsc-base-r/docs/units/_unit07/unit07-10_plotstyling.md

 This is displayed expertly here [https://r-graph-gallery.com/74-margin-and-oma-cheatsheet.html](https://r-graph-gallery.com/74-margin-and-oma-cheatsheet.html)

-Generally, to change the size you have to give a vector of lines (correspond to a certain number of pixels??) you want to have as spacer around first, the bottom, left, top and right to the plot.
-A mar=c(4,5,1,0) would mean you have 4 lines space from the axis to the end of the margin, 5 to the left, 1 to the top, 0 to the right,
+Generally, to change the size you have to give a vector of lines  you want to have as spacer around first, the bottom, left, top and right to the plot.
+A mar=c(4,5,1,0) would mean you have 4 lines space from the axis to the end of the margin, 5 to the left, 1 to the top, 0 to the right

 ```{r}